MapleMyth/ClientImageLoader/README.md

 - Push file updates and patches to your users faster, easier and less bandwidth consuming.
 -  Your game installation directory and file structure will look well organized.
 - It's cool and interesting?

+## How to Configure?
+You need to specify the correct function addresses in "Resman.cpp" for your particular client version.

 ## How to Inject?